wheesinsty/advisory-generator/README.md

 The scraping module used is Playwright.
 The reason for using Playwright is because by the time I realised that Playwright is mainly used for testing, the project was already finished.

-The file `automate.py` generates advisories.
+The file `automate.py` generates advisories and reports the status into the excel sheet.
-The file `scores.py` scrapes adoption scores into `test.xlsx`.
+The file `scores.py` scrapes adoption scores into the excel sheet.

 ## Set-up
 To use this software, ensure that